ammarhakim/gkyl-doc/source/postgkyl/output.rst

 Plotting -- visualization -- is one of the main purposes of Postgkyl.
-For this, Postgkyl has the ``plot`` command which works with both 1D and 2D data, supports special type of plots like countous or quiver, and deals with the basic formating.
+For this, Postgkyl has the ``plot`` command which works with both 1D and 2D data, supports special type of plots like contour or quiver, and deals with the basic formatting.

 A simple example of plotting electron distribution function from a two-stream instability simulation: